Postage, dispatch & delivery

 V E G A N

-GLASS CONTAINERS are fully recyclable.
-Once the candle has been used up, simply wipe out any residual wax with a paper towel & dispose into a waste bin.
-The container can then be washed out with warm soapy water and reused once again.
-Use your empty container as a plant pot for succulents or small plants, or use to store your toothbrush or makeup brushes.
-The smaller glass vessels can be used with t-lights.
+Glass vessels are re-usable.
+Once the candle has burned down to about 1cm, the residual wax can be scooped out with a paper towel & disposed into a waste bin.
+The container can then be washed out with warm soapy water and re-used once again.
+Use your empty to house succulents or small plants, to keep your makeup brushes tidy, or use with tealights to create a cosy ambience in your home.

 Candle wicks are lead-free and specially developed for use in vegetable waxes.
 Made from the highest grade ring-spun cotton with other natural filaments and include a thin paraffin wax coating for stability.